 If one party causes an injury or economic loss to you due to negligence, you typically have the option of filing a personal injury claim against the at-fault party to secure compensation for your losses.
 However, the issues of contributory or comparative negligence may arise depending on the nature of an incident and state laws.
-If a plaintiff was partially at fault for a claimed event, the plaintiff can usually still take legal action and secure compensation for damages with the help of a local personal injury attorney, but the plaintiff should expect to lose a portion of the settlement or case award to reflect his or her fault.
+If a plaintiff was partially at fault for a claimed event, the plaintiff can usually still take legal action and secure compensation for damages with the help of a local Peoria personal injury lawyer, but the plaintiff should expect to lose a portion of the settlement or case award to reflect his or her fault.

 What Is Comparative Negligence?

 When one party files legal action against another, the accusing party must prove that the accused party was somehow negligent in such a way as to cause the plaintiff’s claimed damages.
 This means proving the defendant had a duty of care to the plaintiff, breached that duty in some way, and directly caused the plaintiff’s claimed damages.
 The plaintiff’s attorney must also provide evidence of the full extent of the plaintiff’s damages.

 If an investigation into a personal injury claim reveals the plaintiff was partially liable for the claimed damages, the plaintiff will lose a portion of the settlement or cash award equal to his or her fault percentage in a state that follows a comparative negligence statute.
 Some states allow plaintiffs to recover damages even if they are found 99% at fault for their claimed damages, while other states modify the comparative negligence statute to limit recovery only if the plaintiff’s fault does not exceed the defendant’s.